Introduction

 Organizations were producing documentation that served no useful purpose other than to tick off a check list.
 However, they were essential to the sales process as they were commonly a requirement for government and enterprise contracts.

 Despite Benington, Royce, and Boehm recommending iterative, incremental, and evolutionary methods of software delivery, projects were often run as one large batch of work.
-Benington expressed his frustration at this form of top-down programing, where the specification was fully completed before any software was written.
+Benington expressed his frustration at this form of top-down programming, where the specification was fully completed before any software was written.
 Instead, he recommended starting with a small prototype and evolving it towards a complete system.

 Similarly, Royce said the way to deliver complex software was to work in small incremental changes.
 Boehm encoded a constant cycle of increments into his model, encouraging a review between each cycle to adjust the direction of the software and to take a risk-based approach to the process being used.